maul1609/mars-atmosphere-history/README.md

 which is around 1.76

+## Batch mode running
+You can run the model in batch mode using iPython by typing

+	run -i batch_runs

+The number of simulations is set using the `num_runs` variable and the number of cores using the `num_cores` variable in this script.
+You will need to edit these numbers.  `batch_runs` calls `main.run_model` lots of times in parallel.

 ## Overview
 This Python model is based on the paper by Kurokawa et al. (2018, [here](http://dx.doi.org/10.1016/j.icarus.2017.08.020)).